cyquah/GA-Project-QCY/Capstone-Project/Capstone-README.md

 ## Capstone Project

 ### Introduction
-This project relates to the food scene in Singapore.
-Rather than having to search through multiple food websites to find out what is happening, it provides a consolidated platform whereby aggregated web information can be obtained in a summarised form. amazon
+This project relates to the food scene in Singapore and the Asia region.
+Rather than having to search through multiple food websites to find out what is happening, it provides a consolidated platform whereby aggregated web information can be obtained in a summarised form.

 ### Objectives and Approach
 The project aims to fulfill 3 objectives: